There’s a yarn craft combining crochet and knitting!

 Simple Stitch Washcloth Video Tutorial by The Crochet Crowd

-Now you have all to tools and information you need to start a new Tunisian crochet project.
+Now you have the info you need to start a Tunisian crochet project.

-Here’s a tip: start with a small project like a dishcloth.
-Then work your way up to bigger, challenging projects like patterned blankets and sweaters.
+Choose a small project like a dishcloth.
+Work your way up to bigger, challenging projects like patterned blankets and sweaters.
+Good luck!

 Next > Cyber Monday Yarn Sale 2021